PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Answer Prompt

-Instructs Selenium to return the specified answer string in response to the JavaScript prompt [window.prompt()].
+Instructs Selenium to return the specified answer string in response to the prompt.

 ### Usage